VikSil/DevOps_with_Docker/Part1/Exercise_1.1/README.md

 >
 > Stop two of the containers and leave one container running.
 >
-> Submit the output for `docker ps -a` which shows 2 stopped containers and one running.
+> As an answer write the output for `docker ps -a` which shows 2 stopped containers and one running.

 ## Solution